A craft event for families and children to enjoy on Halloween

 Halloween is a great way for families to spend time working together and deepen their bonds.

-Discussing the meaning of Halloween and its historical background together as a parent and child will make the event even more enjoyable.
+Discussing the meaning of Halloween and its historical background with your child will make the event even more enjoyable.

 2. What is Halloween that even Japanese people don't know?
-Learning about ancient Celtic history with the family
+Learn about ancient Celtic history with your family

-The origins of Halloween date back to the ancient Celtic people about 2000 years ago.
+The origins of Halloween date back to the ancient Celts about 2,000 years ago.

 The ancient Celts were an Indo-European ethnic group that spread across Europe from around 1000 BC.